postylem/pmi-dependencies/README.md

 What XLNet expects: tokenized input, according to the sentencepiece format, where one of the biggest peculiarities is that tokens begin with `▁` (U+2581, "LOWER ONE EIGHTH BLOCK") if preceded by whitespace.

-The current hack is the following:
+One method was a hack:

 - transform plaintext version of PTB sentences (tokens delineated with spaces) into fake sentencepiece tokenized text, that is, prefixing most PTB tokens with a `▁`.
 - use the result as input to XLNet.
 This results in a good number of words mapped to id=0 (= `<unk>`) when these tokens are fed into `XLNetTokenizer.convert_tokens_to_ids()`, which might be a problem.

+A new method:
+- Use sentencepiece tokenizer, just use l-to-r linear chain rule decomposition within words to build up PTB tokens from these smaller subword tokens.
+Get PMI between spans of subword tokens corresponding to PTB tokens.

 ## Running

-I think a minimal setup is something like the following (depending on the version of cuda you have):
+I think a minimal setup is something like the following (depending on the version of cuda), as I did on the Azure machine:
 ```bash
 conda create -n pmienv python=3.7
 conda activate pmienv